 When I extracted myself from the snaking queues, I did not think to choose any other activity on my Varanasi shortlist.
 I looked for a destination that would take me out of Varanasi completely.

 It was then that I remembered Sarnath.
 I remembered from the reliefs on the Pokhara World Peace Pagoda that Sarnath was an important site for Buddhism, because it was where the Buddha first delivered his teachings.
 Importantly, I remembered that Sarnath is near to Varanasi.

-I found a tuktuk to for the day, agreed a price, and went on a spontaneous day trip to Sarnath.
+I found a tuktuk for the day, agreed a price, and went on a spontaneous day trip to Sarnath.

 The tuktuk driver told me that we would pass through the Muslim quarter of Varanasi, before entering the Buddhist area around Sarnath.

-I hadn’t expected to be able to tell when the line was crossed, but surprisingly I could.
+Still, I hadn’t expected to be able to tell when the line was crossed, but surprisingly I could.

 I’m still not entirely sure what gave it away.
 It was more like several little things – fewer people out maybe, and the cows in the streets became goats.
-There were women out on the roads – but not on foot and not in sarees.
+There were women out on the roads, but not on foot and not in sarees.
 They were often in full face veil and often on a vehicle – either a rickshaw, tuktuk, or at least a bicycle.

-The streets opened up as we entered relatively newer areas, though they were still dusty, packed earth.
+The streets opened up wider as we entered relatively newer areas, though they were still dusty, packed earth.

-Sarnath Day Trip – Where the Buddha Taught
+Sarnath: Where the Buddha Taught

 Sarnath felt entirely different from Varanasi.
 Suddenly the noise abated and the bustle dropped.
 It was simply not as dense.